flokoe/bash-hackers-wiki/docs/syntax/shellvars.md

   Type:          normal variable   Read-only:   no
   Set by Bash:   no                Default:     n/a

-The value is used to set the shell\'s compatibility level.
+The value is used to set the shell's compatibility level.
 The value may be a decimal number (e.g., `4.2`) or an integer (e.g., `42`) corresponding to the desired compatibility level.
 If `BASH_COMPAT` is unset or set to the empty string, the compatibility level is set to the